zhonhel/Incremental-Object-Detection-with-Feature-Pyramid-Network-and-Knowledge-Distillation/README.md

 ## Test:

-when you want to test old category mAP:
+When you want to test old category mAP:
 ```
 cd test-oldC